 Like other traditional spice blends, curry is highly subject to variation.
 It differs from region to region based on local tastes.
 The curry that you would get in a Chinese restaurant is different from the curry that you would get in a British curry house.
-Similarly, there differences between Jamaican curry powder and so-called Indian curry powder despite the fact that they have significant similarities.
-If you are trying to choose between them, consider the comparison in this SPICEography Showdown post.
+Similarly, despite their similarities, there are many differences between Jamaican and Indian curry powder.
+Let’s compare the two.

-What are the flavor differences between Jamaican curry powder and Indian curry powder?
+How do Jamaican curry powder and Indian curry powder differ?

 The fact that these spice blends are made for people from somewhat (but not entirely) different food cultures means that they have different flavor profiles.
-For example, Jamaican curry powder may include allspice.
+For example, Jamaican curry powder may include allspice berries.
 Allspice also shows up in another Jamaican classic: jerk pork.
-Jamaican curry powder will also usually have less heat since the heat is usually added separately in the form of fresh chili peppers.
+Jamaican curry powder will also usually have less heat, since the heat is usually added separately in the form of fresh chili peppers (particularly Jamaica’s favorite – scotch bonnet peppers.)
 Indian curry powders like Madras curry powder will have red pepper included in the powder itself.
-Madras is made in the South Asian style.

 Jamaican curry powder has a different appearance than that of Indian curry powder.
-Because fresh Jamaican curry dishes usually have fresh spices added to them, Jamaican curry powder is typically heavier on the turmeric in proportion to the other spices.
+Jamaican curry powder is typically heavier on the turmeric in proportion to the other spices.
 As a result, most blends are a bright yellow.
 Madras curry powder and other Indian curry powders may have more of a red tint because of the chili pepper in them.

-When should you use Jamaican curry powder and when should you use Indian curry powder?
+When should you use Jamaican curry powder?
+Indian curry powder?

-Use Jamaican curry powder for Jamaican curry dishes like curried goat that will utilize additional herbs and spices such as scallions, scotch bonnet chilies and garlic.
+Use Jamaican curry powder for Caribbean curry dishes (like curry goat) that will utilize additional herbs and spices such as scallions, scotch bonnet chilies and garlic.

 Use Madras curry powder and other Indian curry powders in traditional British curry dishes like mulligatawny soup.
 You can also use it in any other dishes that require a curry powder and where you may want the extra heat.